 Among his other recordings, the album Notturno (EMI), the Two Sonatas op.
 120 of Brahms for piano and clarinet with Fabrizio Meloni (Amadeus) and the Sonata op.
 123 of Saint-Saëns for cello and piano with Luigi Piovano (Eloquentia).

-Furthermore, they are also programmed, for Universal, the recording of Mozart and Beethoven Quintets for Piano and Winds together with the Soloists of the Teatro alla Scala (Fabrizio Meloni and Gabriele Screpis) and the Santa Cecilia National Academy (Alessio Allegrini and Francesco Di Rosa); and, for Warner, the recording of the Romanze and Liriche by Francesco Paolo Tosti and Franco Alfano (in a disc entitled “The London Debut“) with the soprano Eleonora Buratto.
+Furthermore, they are also programmed, for Universal, the recording of Mozart and Beethoven Quintets for Piano and Winds together with the Soloists of the Teatro alla Scala (Fabrizio Meloni and Gabriele Screpis) and the Santa Cecilia National Academy (Alessio Allegrini and Francesco Di Rosa); and the recording of the Romanze and Liriche by Francesco Paolo Tosti and Franco Alfano (in a disc entitled “The London Debut“) with the soprano Eleonora Buratto.

 Author of articles, columns and cultural documentaries for major Italian national TV channels (Mediaset, Istituto Luce – Cinecittà) and newspapers (Panorama and Il Giornale), music magazine Amadeus recently wrote about him as “a great figure of Italian culture”.

 Artistic adviser of International Piano Competition “Ferruccio Busoni” in Bolzano (Italy), his prestige brought him the be named Distinguished Professor of Chamber Music at the “Incontri col Maestro” International Piano Academy in Imola (Italy).
 He’s also Professor of Chamber Music at the “Antonio Buzzolla” Conservatory of Music in Adria (Italy).